centozexp/spring-cloud-mail-service-parent/README.md

 $ cd spring-cloud-mail-service
 $ mvn spring-boot:run
 ```
-By default application use port 8081, so check that it is available.
+By default application use port 8081, check that it is available.
 The server is a Spring Boot application so you can run it from your IDE instead if you prefer (the main class is MailServiceApplication).

 Then you can send e-mail:
 ```